scalableminds/webknossos/docs/tracing_ui.md

 - `Highlight Hovered Cells`: Toggles wether segmented cells will be highlighted in all viewports when hovering over them with the mouse cursor.
 Useful for identifiying the highlighted cell in across all viewports.

 Quality
 - `4 Bit`: Toggles data download form the server using only 4 Bit instead of 8 Bit for each pixel.
-Use this to reduce the amount of necessary internet bandwidth for wK.
+Use this to reduce the amount of necessary internet bandwidth for webKnossos.
 Useful for show casing data on the go over cellular networks, e.g 4G.
 - `Quality`: Adjusts the quality level used for data download from the server.
 "High" will load the original, unmodified data.
 "Medium" and "Low" will load a downsampled version of the data layer to reduce network traffic.
-Use this to reduce the amount of necessary internet bandwidth for wK.
+Use this to reduce the amount of necessary internet bandwidth for webKnossos.